prosody-events/prosody/prosody/README.md

    ordered processing for each key.

 5. **Polling Mechanism**: The `KafkaConsumer` uses a polling mechanism to efficiently fetch messages from Kafka brokers.

+6. **Partition Pausing**: If a partition becomes backed up (i.e., its queues are full), Prosody will pause consumption from that specific partition.
+Other partitions continue to make progress, ensuring that a slowdown in one partition doesn't affect the entire consumer.

 ### Message Flow